Four Cortez City Council seats up for grabs in April vote

 If residents do not receive a ballot, they should visit City Hall for a replacement.

-At this time, no additional municipal questions have been approved for the ballot.
+No additional municipal questions have been approved.

 “There may be some questions, but there's no official language that council has approved yet,” Wells said.
 Any measures added will likely be introduced at January meetings.